-Notice how the console and enable passwords are both in plain text.
-This could pose a security risk if someone is looking over your shoulder.
+Notice that the console and enable passwords are both in plain text.
+This could pose a security risk if someone is looking over your shoulder or obtains access to config files stored in a backup location.

 Step 6: Configure an encrypted password to secure access to privileged mode.